Raihan9797/react-complete-guide/section-4-react-states/README.md

 2. These listeners by default take in the event being listened.
 So onChange() will also take in the events occuring at that point
     - particularly `event.target.value` will give us the inputted value
 3. Name it as `titleChangeHandler()`.
 Rmb only to point, not call onChange.

+## 54. Working with multiple states
+1. We need to store these inputs before we can submit all of them at once.
+For this, we use useState!
+2. You can have multiple states ie useState() per component.
+They are also separate from each other.

+## 55. Using just one state (and what's better)
+1. Instead of 3 separate slices, you can group them together as an object!
+2. use spread `...userInput` to copy all the values, and then just update the keys!
+3. Both approaches are fine, but next lecture he'll cover the issues

+## 56. Updating state that depends on previous state.